The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Does not have much sillage

 Review For MC: "Any chance I can smell good enough to eat, I'll take it, and that's what Choux Choux makes me feel.
-Some gourmands can read nauseatingly sweet, but this projects exactly like a French pastry on my skin—think fresh citrus peel, with a milky, fluffy cream, and a buttery, almost salty crust.
-It's a gourmand for the clean, fresh scent-loving girls of the world as it's not too sweet or strong, but perfectly balanced.
+Some gourmands can read nauseatingly sweet, but this projects like a French pastry on my skin—think fresh citrus peel, with a milky, fluffy cream and a buttery, salty crust.
 I find it mouth-watering, which is why my bottle already has a sizeable dent in it despite only having it for a couple of weeks." — Brooke Knappenberger, Associate Commerce Editor

-If there's one thing to know about Tom Ford perfumes, it's that they're about as luxurious as can be.
-Each one is incredibly unique, complex, and long-lasting as hell so they are well worth the price tag.
-In true Tom Ford form, Ombré Leather is bold, sexy, and not for the faint of heart with a unique combination of spicy and floral notes.
-While it does lean more masculine, anyone wearing this scent is instantly more alluring because it is unexpected.
-It's also a fragrance that doesn't require much to make an impression—one or two sprays will easily last you an entire day.
+Tom Ford perfumes are luxurious.
+Each is incredibly unique, complex, and long-lasting, so they are truly worth the price tag.
+In true Tom Ford form, Ombré Leather is bold, sexy, and not for the faint of heart, with a unique combination of spicy and floral notes.
+While it does lean more masculine, anyone wearing this scent has an instant sex appeal.

 Key Notes: Black leather, violet flower, jasmine flower